k2view-academy/K2View-Academy/articles/17_fabric_credentials/01_fabric_credentials_overview.md

 - Grant permissions to a role ([command](/articles/17_fabric_credentials/02_fabric_credentials_commands.md#grant-command)).

 ### Bootstrap Credentials
-Fabric can also be initially started with predefines API keys, roles and permissions.
+Fabric can also be started with predefines API keys, roles and permissions.
+This is available since Fabric 7.2.1.
 - Turn on this capability by adding a new line contains "rolespermissions" to the *modules* file, located at [$K2_HOME/config](/articles/02_fabric_architecture/02_fabric_directories.md#k2_homeconfig) directory.
 - Copy the **rolesPrivileges.template** file from the [$K2_HOME/fabric/config.template](/articles/02_fabric_architecture/05_fabric_main_configuration_files.md) directory to the [$K2_HOME/config](/articles/02_fabric_architecture/02_fabric_directories.md#k2_homeconfig) directory.
 - Change the file name to **rolesPrivileges.json**.